-The MVUM is a black and white map with no topographic features.
-It is a map for legal designations of where you can travel with various motorized vehicles, but for additional reference it is best used in conjunction with a Forest Visitor Map or other detailed map.
+MVUMs are black and white maps with no topographic features.
+They are intended to provide legal designations for where visitors can travel with various motorized vehicles.
+For additional reference, use the MVUMs in conjunction with a Forest Visitor Map or other detailed map.

 - Minidoka Ranger District